-- Blue: Measurement 2 from bottom side of the board in one end of the bypass row.
+- Blue: Measurement 2 from the bottom side of the board in one end of the bypass row.

 Here shown in red and blue, with red showing where the signal from the network analyzer enters and exits in the first measurement.
-The blue arrows shows the same thing for the second measurement.
+The blue arrows show the same thing for the second measurement.
 This is the power area layer (we are only looking at the 1.0V core voltage to keeps things simple here).